The Top 10 Apps to Learn European Portuguese (Free 2026 Edition)

 - Verbs are coupled with nouns

-- Allows for slowing down of audio
+- Allows for the slowing down of audio

 The bad:

-- Interface is not so intuitive
+- The interface is not so intuitive

 - No articles on nouns